tantaman/tantaman.github.io/_posts/2021-12-28-Color-Picker-From-Scratch.markdown

 # Basic Color Theory

 Color isn't just a single thing.
 It is made up of components.
-Rather than thing in terms of "RGB", color is more accessible when we think of it in terms of "HSV" or Hue, Saturation and Value.
+Rather than think in terms of "RGB", color is more accessible when we think of it in terms of "HSV" or Hue, Saturation and Value.

 ## Hue